 This raised the question as to the need for capital markets.

 If the natural rate of interest was not equal to the market rate, then the demand for investment and quantity of savings would not be equal.
 If the market rate is lower than the natural rate, then companies are encouraged to invest and economic expansion occurs.

 ON GROWTH & PRODUCTIVITY

 In reality the main policy instrument of government via the Bank of England is interest rate-setting.
-As described in the text on the left this policy has been somewhat calamitous because interest rate seldom fall to a reasonable level to come below the natural interest rate, and, when well below money takes flight into assets starving investment activities.
+As described in the text on the left this policy has been somewhat calamitous because interest rates seldom fall to a reasonable level to come below the natural interest rate, and, when well below that rate, money, as in the case of quantitative easing which it totally designed to benefit the banks, funds take flight into assets starving investment activities.

 In the diagram above the orange lines show the "drainage" of investment funds from productive investment in association with high or very low interest rates with the real opportunities for investment (and therefore increased productivity, exports and import substitution) being the unimpressive blue line on the graph.
 The Real Incomes approach, having constitutional economic foundations does no permit the state to impose arbitrary interest rates but encourages investment and investment opportunities around the natural return scales according to sectors and sub-sector practice and future potential.
 This more robust source of growth is indicated by the red line.

-2 For the last 50-60 years leading macroeconomic textbooks did not admit that banks create money this way but insisted on a mumbo-jumbo linked into the unconvincing logic of the Quantity Theory of Money (see Real Incomes & the Quantity Theory of Money).
+For the last 50-60 years leading macroeconomic textbooks did not admit that banks create money this way but insisted on a mumbo-jumbo linked into the unconvincing logic of the Quantity Theory of Money (see Real Incomes & the Quantity Theory of Money